edang1012/STH-red-cogs/README.md

 Contains the Red Discord Bot cogs made/used by STH.
 Currently only supports V2 of the bot, V3 branch for working on new code.

+When adding this repository to bot's repo list, make the master branch 'STH', make the V2_testing branch 'test', make the V3_in_progress branch 'v3'.
+Could change if we have better names for these.

 Wishlist:
 - sequential react
 - make saido chesto standalone